 Have equal access to all educational programs and services, including transportation, that non-homeless children enjoy;

+Have access to preschool programs as provided to other children in the District;

-Continue attending their school of origin for the duration of homelessness;
+Continue attending their school of origin, when deemed in the best interest of the child, for the duration of homelessness;

 Attend regular public school with non-homeless students; and

-Continue to receive all services for which they are eligible (i.e., special education, gifted and talented, limited English proficient).
+Continue to receive all services for which they are eligible (i.e., special education, gifted and talented, English learner).

+The District shall provide transportation to the school of origin for homeless children at the request of the parent or guardian (or in the case of an unaccompanied youth, the liaison) if the child continues to live within the area served by the District in which the school of origin is located.
+If the child locates to a District other than that of his/her school of origin, the districts shall work together to apportion transportation to and from the school of origin and associated costs.
+If the districts are unable to reach agreement, responsibility and costs for transportation shall be shared equally.

 The District shall designate an appropriate staff person to serve as liaison to homeless children and youth.
+In addition to coordination of McKinney-Vento implementation in the District, the liaison is responsible for:

+“Outreach” to other entities and agencies so that homeless students are identified;

-The District liaison must provide public notice of the educational rights of homeless children in places where they receive services.2
+Providing public notice of the educational rights of homeless children in locations frequented by parents/guardians and unaccompanied youths.
+This notice is to be in a manner and form that is understandable;2

 STUDENTS AM09.12